 If you are injured at work, you will more than likely be covered by Florida's workers' compensation.

-Workers’ Comp, as it sometimes shortened, is a form of insurance that provides wage replacement and medical benefits to employees who are injured while at work.
-In exchange for these benefits, employees their employer for negligence.
+Workers' Comp, as it sometimes shortened, is a form of insurance that provides wage replacement and medical benefits to employees who are injured while at work.
+In exchange for these benefits, employees relinquish their right to sue their employer for negligence.

 The key word in the above paragraph is, “injured while at work.”
 But sometimes, what constitutes “at work” can fall into a gray area.